thelovesmith/Learn-Github/README.md

 	- If you are working on a feature, it's not complete, but you want to save those changes to the repo (perhaps it's the end of the day), you can use branches to keep your changes off the `master` branch
 - To list all branches run `git branch`
 - To create a new branch run `git branch newbranch`
-- Switch to a branch using `git checkout foo`.
+- Switch to a branch using `git checkout otherBranchName`.
 From now on, until you change branches again, all commits will be created on that branch

 ## Push a branch to the repo